JCariveau/AO-Nano-Lister/README.md

 Heavily under construction, database copied from IA:Light with BudaBot NanoLine listings added in, until I learn to rip my own.

-HTML5 PHP5 and SQLite until I learn more C#
+HTML5 PHP5 and SQLite3 until I learn more C#